DevonMorris/website/content/about.md

 ## Work

 My life mission is to create simple, generic, and highly-flexible systems to solve the biggest problems in autonomy and robotics.
 I have a broad background in mathematics, electrical engineering and computer science that has put me on the path to achieve this mission.

-I currently work at [Tangram Vision](https://www.tangramvision.com/) as a perception engineer.

 ## Professional Background

+I worked at [Tangram Vision](https://www.tangramvision.com/) as a senior perception engineer.

 I worked at [Torc Robotics](https://torc.ai/) as a software engineer, product owner, and calibration tech lead.